SMILE: AcadeCap’s Literacy Programme

 SMILE and AcadeCap’s approach to learning

-A student in the SMILE programme, and concurrently learning in the IB PYP, our middle or secondary school programme, benefits from a curriculum with a multisensory inquiry-based approach enabling learners to develop and deepen conceptual understandings, to acquire subject knowledge, and to develop the learning and life skills relevant to this day and age.
+A student in the SMILE programme, and concurrently learning in the IB PYP, our pre-secondary (middle school) or secondary school programme, benefits from a curriculum with a multisensory inquiry-based approach enabling learners to develop and deepen conceptual understandings, to acquire subject knowledge, and to develop the learning and life skills relevant to this day and age.

 If you think you may qualify for a medical expense tax credit, a disability tax credit or a disability support deduction for your child – more details can be found at the following links: